CathalButler/nuton/README.md

 ### Commands
   * Lunching applications - *"launch chrome"*
   * Lunching a website - *"open twitter"*
-  * Making notes - *"make a note"* followed by what you want to take note of *"I have a meeting tuesday"*
+  * Making notes - *"make a note"* followed by what you want to take note of *"I have a meeting on tuesday"*
     - Replying a note - *"read my note"*
   * Temperature status - *"what temperature is it in Galway"*
   * Time - *"what time is it?"*